csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

 ## Key Features
  * Users can upload an existing map of the unit to use as a guide when building the graph of the rooms.
  * Users can draw and modify the graph of the unit using nodes which are overlaid on the uploaded guide.
- * Users can measure the time it takes to get from any given room to anyther.
+ * Users can measure the time it takes to get from any given room to anythere.
  * All created hospital maps are saved for users to retrieve and further edit.
+ * Possible to obtain the relative distance from one location to another within map drawn or given by the users.

  * Described the key features in the application that the user can access
  * Provide a breakdown or detail for each feature that is most appropriate for your application